HeardLibrary/linked-data/vanderbot/acquire_wikidata.md

 ### Structure of input configuration JSON

-The structure of the input configuration JSON is describe in detail [here](convert-config.md)
+The structure of the input configuration JSON is described in detail [here](convert-config.md)

 # Script details